 Devji adds, however, that “the sincerity of such moments of liberated speech are not tied to any strong attachment or deep belief in what is said.”
 This isn’t merely an issue of whether Trump should be taken literally or seriously, this is an issue of whether a statement can be seen as brave, admirable, functioning for the common good without needing to be believed.
 The Trump examples, on this, are nearly infinite: hyperbole characterized his campaign.
 But one insight of Devji’s work is to see such rhetoric as far more than hyperbole.

-To return to Michael Moore’s quip about Trump, we see a confusion of categories, for an identity as “performance artist” is not exclusive of nor in opposition to an identity as “politician.”
-Trump’s electoral success was, in fact, dependent upon his performance art skills, his expertise at media, at being a media persona, a reality television star, a character whose act voiced sincerity—but not that outmoded Protestant sincerity where commitment to truth goes all the way down.
+To return to Michael Moore’s quip about Trump, we see a confusion of categories, for an identity as “performance artist” is neither exclusive of nor in opposition to an identity as “politician.”
+Trump’s electoral success was, in fact, dependent upon his performance art skills, his expertise at media, at being a media persona, a reality TV star, a character whose act voiced sincerity—though not that outmoded Protestant sincerity where commitment to truth goes all the way down.

-Likewise, the left that needs their politicians to be reflective intellectuals who hesitate and debate before they speak or act cannot understand the appeal—the rebellious irruption of a similarly liberating anti-politically correct populism, even if it is merely a rhetorical populism—of Trump.
+Likewise, liberals who need their politicians to be reflective intellectuals who hesitate and debate before they speak or act cannot understand the appeal—the rebellious irruption of a similarly liberating anti-politically correct populism, even if it’s merely a rhetorical populism—of Trump.